Expenses You Should Be Meticulously Tracking as a REALTOR®￼

 - Cell phone/cell plan – Deduct for exclusive business phone and the cost of calls.

-- Vehicle and mileage – You may choose between deducting your actual vehicle expenses — gasoline, maintenance, parking, tolls — or use the IRS standard mileage rate of 54.5 cents per mile.
+- Vehicle and mileage – You may choose between deducting your actual vehicle expenses — gasoline, maintenance, parking, tolls — or using the IRS standard mileage rate of 62.5 cents per mile for the 2022 tax year.

 - Photocopying and printing